bazudde/alx-low_level_programming/README.md

-This repository is for low level programming languages like C
+This is about functions and nested loops